 Why is Inventory Tracking So Important?

-Difficult to locate and track parts – With a manual system, parts may be in various locations and are hard to find when needed.
+Difficult to locate and track parts – With a manual system, parts in various locations may be hard to locate when needed.
 This leads to re-ordering, over stocking and stocking of obsolete parts, which can be hard to manage.
 The end result is increased inventory carrying costs for the organization as well equipment downtime and lost productivity if parts aren’t available when needed.

 Difficult to track quantities and re-order points – All quantities such as on-hand, on-order, receipts, committed and issues result in many transactions that must be tracked manually, frequently leading to discrepancies.
 Re-order points and methods must also be tracked manually.

 Difficult to track multiple vendors and suppliers – With a manual system, it is difficult to track the various vendors who provide the same basic part, including the suppliers who offer them.
 Without the ability to track the lowest price provider and lead time, this results in higher purchase costs and longer lead times, especially if parts have to be ordered with short lead times and high shipping costs.

 Difficult to track future forecasted needs – With a manual system, it is difficult to track future part needs by time period, factoring in order lead times, for future planned maintenance jobs.